xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/how-to-extract-and-verify-textual-patterns-in-a-test-case.md

 </a>
 <p style="text-align: center;"><em>Click the image to enlarge</em></p>

-We can see that the price text consists of the item price and the currency code (`CAD`).
+We can see that the price text consists of the item price (`$25.99`) and the currency code (`CAD`).

 ## Extract and verify textual patterns

 To complete the last two steps of the scenario, we create a test case to extract only the price from the displayed price text.
-Then, we verify that the price is in the correct pattern using regular expression.
+Then, we verify that the price is in the correct pattern using a regex.

 Follow these steps: